neutrinojs/neutrino/docs/packages/react/README.md

 Web preset.
 See the [Web documentation customization](../@neutrinojs/web#customizing) for preset-specific configuration to override.

+For details on merging and overriding Babel configuration, such as supporting decorator syntax, read more about using the [`compile-loader` `merge`](../compile-loader#advanced-merging) once you are comfortable customizing your build.

 ### Advanced configuration

 By following the [customization guide](../../customization/advanced.md) and knowing the rule, loader, and plugin IDs from